How Singapore is improving food innovation, sustainability and productivity

 Ling mooted the idea of the food innovation maturity model and explains that he was looking to solve two problems with this approach: “sustainability with no waste, and wellness with good taste.”

-With support from the Singaporean Government under the FoodInnovate banner, Ling was looking to co-create a solution which could genuinely drive innovation and help the country’s food industry players realise a range of competitive commercial advantages.
+With support from the Singaporean Government under the FoodInnovate banner, Ling was looking to co-create a solution that could genuinely drive innovation and help the country’s food industry players realise a range of competitive commercial advantages.

 Open Sesame partnered with experts including UNSW Business School’s Digital Enablement Research Network (DERN), an incubator that focuses on digital enablement and innovation for industry partners through high-impact, practical research solutions.
 DERN was tasked with the job of developing the food innovation maturity model for Open Sesame with a view to improving innovation in Singapore’s food industry, according to DERN network leader Professor Shan Pan, AGSM Scholar and Deputy Head of School (Research) in the School of Information Systems and Technology Management at UNSW Business School.